Certificate III in School Based Education Support

 Certificate IV in School Based Education Support (CHC40221)

-The Certificate IV in School Based Education Support is the recognised qualification to work in an Education Support role.
+The Certificate IV in School Based Education Support is the recognised qualification to find work in an Education Support role.